Getting Estimates –

 - The contractor tells you something was replaced or completed but it really was not and was just covered up.

 These types of things have been experienced by homeowners who chose to go with the low bid estimate contractor, what a tough lesson to learn.
 Now they know next time to think twice before choosing based on lowest price alone!
 At Texas Home Exteriors, we have heard about and been shown these types of experiences as homeowners are sharing and reporting these types of experiences and information with us.
 One big recommendation we have for you is to always try to get at least three estimates.
-Certainly, you are anxious to get your new project under way and really don’t have the time to get three contractors to your home to look at your project, but really is necessary so you can get comparisons which could very well help assu save you a lot of grief in the end.
+Certainly, you are anxious to get your new project under way and really don’t have the time to get three contractors to your home to look at your project.
+However this is really necessary so you can get comparisons which could very well help save you a lot of grief in the end.

 Get Several Estimates